tbs1-bo/ioemu/README.md

 ## Demo

 There is a demo program that can be started with `python -m ioemu.demo`.
-It will blink the LEDs, print the current button state and analog value to console.
+It will blink the LEDs and print the current button state as well as the analog value to console.

 ![demo](demo.gif)